YCYenRyan/Property-listing-predictive-model/README.md

-# This is one of my personal projects: scraping property listings off of a website and building a predictive model to determine which properties have high values
+This is one of my personal projects: scraping property listings off of a website and building a predictive model to determine the value of a property